o2r-project/o2r-project.github.io/pilots.md

 ### We are open for collaboration around OJS journals
 <a name="ojs">

-The first plans for self-hosted pilot based on OJS are described in this blog post: [https://o2r.info/2019/10/15/Opening-Reproducible-Research-with-OJS/](https://o2r.info/2019/10/15/Opening-Reproducible-Research-with-OJS/)
+The first plans for the self-hosted pilot based on OJS are described in this blog post: [https://o2r.info/2019/10/15/Opening-Reproducible-Research-with-OJS/](https://o2r.info/2019/10/15/Opening-Reproducible-Research-with-OJS/)

 The self-hosted pilot will be used to investigate the impact of ERCs on understanding by preparing articles used in education as an ERC as a replacement or complement to reading material in a geoinformatics seminar.